Requesting information

 Before making a request

 Before making a request please check our other sources of information.
 You may find the information you require is already available as noted below.
-Please also be aware that as an essential service the DHB's priority is the COVID-19 pandemic and its ability to respond to OIAs is significantly impacted.

 How long will it take?